AlexandreUCLouvain/EAGER/README.md

         npm start

-5. Access the QuantumLeap UI by accessing [http://localhost:5173/overview](http://localhost:5173/overview) in your browser (the port may be different if another process is was already using it before - the correct URL will be displayed in the terminal).
+5. Access the EAGER UI by accessing [http://localhost:5173/overview](http://localhost:5173/overview) in your browser (the port may be different if another process is was already using it before - the correct URL will be displayed in the terminal).

 ## How to add gestural support to your application with QuantumLeap?
-### Configuring QuantumLeap
+### Configuring EAGER
 Use the QuantumLeap GUI to modify the settings of the framework.

 ### Adding gestures to your application